COVID-defying nun toasts 117th birthday with wine and prayer

-A French nun who is believed to be the world’s second-oldest person was celebrating her 117th birthday in style on Thursday.
-There were plans for Champagne and red wine, a feast with her favorite dessert, a Mass in her honor, and other treats to toast Sister André's exceptional longevity through two world wars and a recent coronavirus infection.
+A French nun who is believed to be the world’s second-oldest person celebrated her 117th birthday in style on Thursday, with multiple treats and well-wishes, cards and flowers to fete her exceptional longevity through two world wars and a recent coronavirus infection.

+Sister André also got a Mass in her honor and a feast with Champagne, red wine and port.
+Then came a nap followed by more festivities, including an afternoon snack of baked Alaska, her favorite dessert.

+“It made me very, very, very, very happy,” the birthday girl said.
+“Because I met all those I love and I thank the heavens for giving them to me.
+I thank God for the trouble they went to."

-“It’s a big day,” David Tavella, the communications manager for the nun's care home in the southern French city of Toulon, told The Associated Press.
-“She is in great shape.
-I went to see her this morning.
-She is really happy.
-She wanted me to tell her the schedule for the day again.”
+Sister André's big day got rolling with a morning video call with her great-nephews and great-great nephews, followed by a Mass in her honor led by the local Catholic bishop, said David Tavella, the communications manager for the care home in the southern French city of Toulon where the nun lives.

-It was packed.
-Some of Sister André’s's great-nephews and great-great nephews were expected to join a morning video call for her, and the bishop of Toulon was due to celebrate a Mass in her honor.

-“She was very proud when I told her.
-She said, ‘A Mass for me?’”
-Tavella said.

-The menu for her birthday feast included a starter of foie gras, followed by capon with fragrant mushrooms and wrapping up with baked Alaska, the nun's favorite dessert.
+Her birthday feast included a starter of foie gras, followed by capon with fragrant mushrooms.
 “All of it washed down with red wine, because she drinks red wine.
-It's one of her secrets of longevity.
-And a bit of Champagne with dessert, because 117 years have to be toasted," Tavella said.
+It’s one of her secrets of longevity,” Tavella told The Associated Press.
+There was also port and Champagne "because 117 years have to be toasted,” he said.

+She skipped dessert because she was tired, but got it served to her later after a nap — with three candles and the numerals 117 on top.

-As for packing dozens of candles onto a cake, “we stopped trying a long time ago,” he added.
-"Because even if we made big cakes, I’m not sure that she would have enough breath to blow them all out.
+"We stopped trying a long time ago,” Tavella said.
+“Even if we made big cakes, I’m not sure that she would have enough breath to blow them all out.
 You would need a fire extinguisher.”

 Sister André’s birth name is Lucile Randon.
 The Gerontology Research Group, which validates details of people thought to be 110 or older, lists her as the second-oldest known living person in the world, behind only an 118-year-old woman in Japan, Kane Tanaka.